Chronic pain sufferers are willing to try almost anything for a day of normalcy.

-Pro: “It’s past time we get done is dismantling the failed war on drugs—starting with legalizing marijuana.” —Kamala Harris, US Senator (D-CA)
+Pro: “Something else it’s past time we get done is dismantling the failed war on drugs—starting with legalizing marijuana.” —Kamala Harris, VP of United States, quoted as US Senator (D-CA), 2019.

 CBD is one of 113 identifiable cannabinoids within cannabis plants.
 In high doses, CBD can counteract euphoric effects of THC, but perhaps with such unfavorable side effects as nausea, diarrhea, irritability, weakness or fatigue.
 Researchers say smoking potent ‘skunk-like’ cannabis (14% THC) increases your risk of serious mental illness.
 CBD can affect metabolism, thereby altering the effect of prescription drugs.